School Counselor Resume Examples

 Structuring Your School Counselor Resume

-- •Header: Include your name, address, phone number, and email at the top of your resume.
+- •Header: Include your name, phone, professional email, and city/state at the top.

 Layout and Design Best Practices